Brumback Library: History

 The Brumback library dedication ceremony took place on January 1, 1901, at the First Methodist Episcopal Church.
 The ceremony included a musical solo rendered by the baritone Charles W. Clark (who few years later would be known as one of the greatest baritone singers of all time).
 The library was officially opened to the public twenty-eight days later.

 The first librarian engaged in extensive collection development, as the first six years saw the collection expanded from approximately 5,000 titles to 10,698.
 In order to further the goal of making Brumback a county library system, branches were placed in sixteen different locations throughout Van Wert County, and annual circulation reached fifty thousand volumes by the system's sixth year.

 As the years passed, branches were closed; by 1968, locations outside of Van Wert had been restricted to nine pickup stations, although bookmobile service had been created to assist county schools.
 Seven years earlier, the original building's capacity had become strained as the collection reached sixty-two thousand books.
 In response, the library purchased the original Brumback family home; eighteen thousand titles were moved there, as well as facilities for serving parts of the county outside Van Wert.
 Further expansion was needed by the 1990s, so an addition was constructed and the original interior renovated in 1991; this is the only substantial renovation in the library's history, aside from a 1917 project to place a children's section in the basement.
 Additional branches have been reopened in the villages of Convoy, Middle Point, Ohio City, Willshire, and Wren.

 Architecture

-The original Brumback Library building is constructed largely of sandstone, with a sandstone foundation, bluestone walls, and a multicolored tile roof.
+The original Brumback Library building is constructed largely of sandstone, with a sandstone foundation, bluestone walls, and a multicolored Ludowici tile roof.
 Among its most prominent components are a round corbeled tower with battlements, a smaller square tower, and a prominent main entryway; when one views the library from the street, the round tower is to the right, the square tower to the left, and the entrance in the middle.
 A small flight of steps leads to the entrance, which is placed in a dominating central gable wider than either tower.
 Small second-story arched windows pierce the gable and the towers, while larger rectangular windows are located on the first floor.
 Together, these components present a somewhat eclectic appearance: architect David L. Stine employed both the Gothic Revival and Romanesque Revival styles, although the components combine to project somewhat of a Richardsonian Romanesque appearance.